williballenthin/python-registry/README.txt

 Advanced users who wish to study the structure of the Windows Registry may find the Registry.RegistryParse module useful.
-This module implements all known structures of the Windows Registry, with the exception of the big-block data chunks.
+This module implements all known structures of the Windows Registry.

 Testing
 -------